AngusWaller/portfolio-emailer/readme.md

 #Serverless Emailer

 This is a portfolio project to show how I would make a emailing serverless microservice in Node.js & AWS Lambda.
-The context for this project is that a company wishes to send HTML emails to their users, in a way that is as efficient & cheap as possible.
+The context for this project is that a theoretical company wishes to send HTML emails to their users, in a way that is as efficient
+& cheap as possible.
 It was decided that server-less was ideal as it can handle large loads at any time as well as having a nice clean framework Serverless.js.